Must Go Faster

 These days when I work, nearly every task has hundreds of moments where I could implement AI to potentially accelerate the work.
 And every time, I have to decide, should I?
 Which way will be the most efficient way to create the output I want?
 (Perhaps I should create an agent to help me decide.)

-Being constantly barraged by micro-decisions on the route I take as I try to do work leaves me with a persistent feeling that what I’m doing isn’t enough, a creeping doubt that I’ve made a wrong turn somewhere, that I’ve wasted effort.
+Being constantly barraged by micro-decisions on the route I take as I try to do work leaves me with a nagging feeling that what I’m doing isn’t enough, a creeping doubt that I’ve made a wrong turn somewhere, that I’ve wasted effort.

 I find myself halfway done with a task thinking “Bet I’d already be done if I’d used AI”.
 Or, worse, using AI for an hour on something and having to scrap it completely because the AI solution just isn’t working.